nervosys/AutonomySim/docs/reinforcement_learning.md

 time.sleep(1)
 ```

-Once the gym-styled environment wrapper is defined as in `car_env.py`, we then make use of `stable-baselines3` to run a DQN training loop.
-The DQN training can be configured as follows, seen in `dqn_car.py`.
+Once a Gym environment wrapper is defined as in `car_env.py`, we make use of `stable-baselines3` to run a DQN training loop.
+The DQN training can be configured as seen in `dqn_car.py`:

 ```python
 model = DQN(